jborjon/jborjon.github.io/notes/about-page-notes.md

 I often hear from people some variation of, "Wow, I never would have realized English wasn't your first language!"

-Few things give me more satisfaction---that deep, soul-enlarging gratification---than writing a well-researched, airtight piece, ready to influence the reader's life in some small way.
+Few things give me more satisfaction---that deep, soul-enlarging gratification---than writing a well-researched, airtight piece, ready to influence the reader's life in some way.
 Life is good when I get to write.

 In English.
 Or Spanish.
 They're both the same.